Learn to Assist Others in the Master’s in Clinical Mental Health Counseling Program

 - Inpatient psychiatric centers and outpatient psychiatric programs

 - Nonprofit and faith-based organizations

-This Master of Science in clinical mental health with an emphasis in trauma counseling meets the requirements to become a Licensed Associate Counselor (LAC) and a Licensed Professional Counselor (LPC) in Arizona.
+This master’s in clinical mental health counseling online program with trauma emphasis meets the requirements to become a Licensed Associate Counselor (LAC) and a Licensed Professional Counselor (LPC) in Arizona.
 These requirements can vary from state to state.
-Students are responsible for checking the requirements for the state in which they wish to practice.
+Students are responsible for checking the requirements for the state in which they plan to practice.